 If you are painting the granite around your fireplace, you can pretty much choose whatever color you want that goes with the room décor and draws the eye to the area as a focal point of the room.

 You will definitely want to take your time when painting the granite in your home.
 The paint will need plenty of time to dry completely before you head into the next step of the process.
 Just know that you may not be able to use your fireplace during the process, and your time and activities in the kitchen and bathroom will also be limited for a few days until the process is completed.

 Seal It Up

-The sealer helps to protect the area from things like scuff marks, stains from spills, dirt, and grime and even scratches.
-A masonry sealer works best on granite and other natural stones so you will definitely need to make sure you have a gallon or two of that type of sealer on hand before you begin this step.
+The sealer helps to protect the area from things like scuff marks, stains from spills, dirt, grime, and even scratches.
+A masonry sealer works best on granite and other natural stones, so you will definitely need to make sure you have a gallon or two of that type of sealer on hand before you begin this step.